Sybaris-Classroom/Exercices/CommandLineParser/README.md

 Créer un parseur qui interprete la ligne de commande passée en parametre à l'outil.
 Ce parseur sera générique et réutilisable pour d'autres projets.

 ## English :
+Note that all the code and documentation of this exercice is in english.
 The goal of this exercice is to understand how to create your own attributes using C#.
 (Note : Code comments are in english) Exercice contains :
 - Attributes